sanskri21/resume-using-HTML-/README.md

-this a reusme made by using HTML only it can be perfect for beginner project
+this  reusme is made by using HTML only it can be perfect for beginner project